 Our Immigrants’ Rights Center offers high-quality, low-cost or pro bono services to individuals otherwise unable to obtain legal assistance.
 We seek to assist individuals who seek asylum, legal permanent residency, citizenship or reunification with their families, as well as victims of human trafficking, serious crimes and domestic violence.

-If you believe that you or someone you know has been the victim of any of the following forms of discrimination or is in need of immigration legal services, please report it by filling out this form or call CAIR-SV at 916-441-6269.
+If you believe that you or someone you know has been the victim of any of the aforementioned forms of discrimination or is in need of immigration legal services, please report it by filling out the civil rights intake form, the immigration intake form or by calling CAIR-SV/CC at 916-441-6269.